shanoaice/Aurum-Primer/BUILD.md

 ## Backend

 The backend is powered by Tauri and Rust.
-Since some part of the code uses experimental features (`ip-bits`).
-You will need a nightly version of the Rust Toolchain.
+Since some part of the code uses experimental features (`ip-bits`), thus you will need a nightly version of the Rust Toolchain.
 We recommend using `rustup` to manage the toolchain:

 ```bash
 rustup toolchain update nightly
 ```

 The `rust-toolchain.toml` file under `src-tauri` will get you covered for the nightly override.

-Then, make sure you have the environment ready as described in Tauri's [Prerequsities](https://tauri.app/v1/guides/getting-started/prerequisites) page.
-You can check this by running `yarn tauri info` in the root directory of this project.

 ```bash
 yarn tauri dev # to kick up a dev application with hot-reload